 The power of both the written and the spoken word continues to surprise me – the impact your words can have on others is incredible.

 It’s a concept that was introduced to me some years ago by a sales trainer of mine – and the fact is, the way you say or write something can have a massive impact on the overall outcome.
-Those of you who are into Neuro Linguistic Programming, will know what I am on about.
+Those of you who are into Neuro Linguistic Programming, will know what I am talking about.

 Get it right and you could come across as charming, convincing, helpful and knowledgeable.
 Get it wrong and the person on the other end might perceive your words as an outburst or a tirade, arrogant, offensive and rude.